Management for iOS

-- Its current role - again if you tap the role, you will be given the option to change it.
+- Current role (if you select the role, you will be given the option to change it)

-- If the device is in Lost Mode, you will get the option to Disable Lost Mode.
+- If the device is in Lost Mode, you will see the option to Disable Lost Mode.

 - If the device is in Lost Mode, you will have the option to get the device’s current location and also view a map of where that location is.

-The final screen gives you a summary of how many devices and which types you have enrolled in your management server.
+The final screen gives you a summary of how many devices and which types you have enrolled in your management server, as seen below:

 Automate.
 Simplify.
 Succeed.
 If you still require assistance with us or have any further questions, please raise a ticket with our support team.